ChuckJonas/ts-force/README.md

 ### DML

-Each DML opporation is provided through the `RestObject` base class that each generated class implements.
+Each DML operation is provided through the `RestObject` base class that each generated class implements.

 ```typescript